ChengHsiangLu/Myofibroblast/README.md

 done

 ```
-This is what each fasta-formatted file would look like:
+This is what each fasta-formatted file would look like in Figure 1.

 ![](/Pics/Figure_1.png)